Quasi-compact group schemes, Hopf sheaves, and their representations

 \subsection{Quasi-compact morphisms and their associated sheaves}

-\ In this section we collect some results (and definitions) on (separated) quasi-compact morphisms and their associated (quasi-coherent) sheaves, that will be used later.
+\ In this section we collect some results and definitions on (separated) quasi-compact morphisms and their associated (quasi-coherent) sheaves, that will be used later.
 The basic definitions can be found in \cite[Chap.~II]{kn:hartshorne} or \cite[Chap.~0, Chap.~1]{kn:EGAI}.
-The original reference for the results we present is \cite[\S 1.2,\S 1.3]{kn:EGAII}, but they also appear as a series of exercises in \cite[Ex.
+The original reference for the adjunction results is \cite[\S 1.2,\S 1.3]{kn:EGAII}, but they also appear as a series of exercises in \cite[Ex.
 II.5.17, II.5.18]{kn:hartshorne} as well as in many other references, e.g.~\cite{kn:stackproj}, \cite{kn:raising}. \begin{nota} If $S$ is a scheme, the category of $\mathcal O_S$--modules (algebras) will be denoted as $\sSmod$ ($\sSalg$) and the category of quasi-coherent $S$--modules (algebras) as $Q\sSmod$ ($Q\sSalg$). \end{nota}